The Battlecode software consists of three major components:

 The following hardware is recommended for best performance:

 Ensure that you are using the correct version of Java.
-If you get errors such as

 We recommend that you install either Apache Ant, Eclipse, or Netbeans.